-In 2013, SB 499 (Wyland) proposed legislation which was held in the Senate Appropriations Committee.
+In 2013, SB 499 (Wyland) was held in the Senate Appropriations Committee.
 The bill's sponsor, Habitat for Humanity, surveyed 22 counties in 2007 regarding how affordable homes built, financed, and sold by Habitat for Humanity affiliates were assessed after the sale.
 The assessment treatment varied.
-In some areas, the assessed value is based on whether or not the construction involved city or county funds, and in others, the value is based on verbal agreements with the assessor.
+In some areas, the assessed value was based on whether or not the construction involved city or county funds, and in others the value was based on verbal agreements with the Assessor.